bmckercher123/calico/reference/faq.md

 ## Why isn't the `-p` flag on `docker run` working as expected?

-The `-p` flag tells Docker to set up port mapping to connect a port on the Docker host to a port on your container via the `docker0` bridge.
+The `-p` flag tells MKE to set up port mapping to connect a port on the MKE host to a port on your container via the `docker0` bridge.

 If a host's containers are connected to the `docker0` bridge interface, {{site.prodname}}
 would be unable to enforce security rules between workloads on the same host;